-The performance of a method for surveillance depends on the time point τ of the change.
-Sometimes it is appropriate to express the performance as a function of τ , as by Frisén (1992) and Frisén and Wessman (1999).
+The performance of a method for surveillance depends on the time point θ of the change.
+Sometimes it is appropriate to express the performance as a function of θ , as by Frisén (1992) and Frisén and Wessman (1999).
 Sometimes, however, a single criterion of optimality is needed.
 We will here study three such criteria, the first one often used in the quality control literature and in connection with EWMA and the two others often used in literature on general surveillance but seldom in the construction of optimal EWMA.
+Also other optimality criteria, based for example on the stationary average delay time, SADT, concerning the asymptotic properties when τ tends to infinity, have been suggested in the literature.
+However, here only three criteria will be studied in detail.

 Secondly, an important specification of utility is that of Girshick and Rubin (1952) and Shiryaev (1963).
-The gain of an alarm is a linear function of the difference t_A-τ between the time of the change and the time of the alarm.
+The gain of an alarm is a linear function of the difference t_A -9 between the time of the change and the time of the alarm.
 The loss of a false alarm is a function of the same difference.
 The criterion of maximization of this utility is named the ED criterion, since the expected delay from a change to the detection is minimized.
 This criterion will be further discussed in Section 5.2, where the exact definition is presented.
 Their solution to the minimization of the expected utility is identical to the LR method described by Frisén and de Maré (1991).
 The LR method will be used as a benchmark when comparing the expected delay for EWMA and different modifications in Section 5.2.
+Variants with exponential penalty for delay have been discussed by Poor (1998) and Beibel (2000), but will not be considered here.

 The third criterion is the minimax of the expected delay after a change with respect to the time of the change.
-It will be further discussed in Section 5.3, where the exact definition is presented.
+This will be further discussed in Section 5.3, where the exact definition is presented.
 It is related to the ED criterion as several possible change times are considered.
 However, instead of an expected value, which requires a distribution of the time of change, the worst value is used.
-Thus, minimax solutions, with respect to τ , avoid the requirement of information about the distribution of τ .
-Important results on minimax are given by e.g. Pollak (1985).
-The maximal value of the expected delay is for τ =1 for many methods and with a minimax perspective this can be a motivation for the use of ARL1.
+Thus, minimax solutions, with respect to 9, avoid the requirement of information about the distribution of 9.
+Important results on minimax are given by e.g. Pollak (1985), Gordon and Pollak (1995), Yakir (1997) and Yakir et al. (1999).
+The maximal value of the expected delay is for 9=1 for many methods and with a minimax perspective this can be a motivation for the use of ARL1.
 However, this argument is not relevant for all methods.
 It will be demonstrated that the argument is not useful for the EWMA method.
-A still more pessimistic criterion, the "worst possible case", not only uses the worst value of τ but also the worst history of earlier observations.
-The merits of studies of this criterion have been thoroughly discussed by e.g. Yashchin (1993).
-Important results based on this minimax criterion were given by e.g. Moustakides (1986), who concludes that the CUSUM method is optimal based on this criterion.
+A still more pessimistic criterion, the "worst possible case", not only uses the worst value of 9 but also the worst history of earlier observations.
+The merits of studies of this criterion have been thoroughly discussed by e.g. Moustakides (1986), who concludes that the CUSUM method is optimal based on this criterion.

-In the studies of the ED criterion and the minimax criterion a fixed value of the total false alarm probability $P(t_A < \tau)$ is used here, whereas a fixed value of the ARL0 is used in the ARL criterion.
+In the studies of the ED criterion and the minimax criterion a fixed value of the total false alarm probability $P(t_A < \vartheta)$ is used here, whereas a fixed value of the ARL0 is used in the ARL criterion.
 The relation between these two measures of false alarms is illustrated in Section 5.2.
 For the minimax criterion ARL0 is often used in literature, as will be discussed in Section 5.3.